 Executive Summary

 Effectively monitoring all the security data needed for a given platform is an essential, though sometimes difficult task.
-This difficulty is exacerbated when you're dealing with a highly decentralized system.
+This difficulty is exacerbated when dealing with a highly decentralized system.
 This challenge has presented itself in Interactive Intelligence’s PureCloud platform.
 PureCloud is built using a microservices architectural design pattern.
-This essentially means that it consists of several autonomous services working together by exposing their API's over a network.
-A centralized location to store and view data would benefit PureCloud’s security team.
+This essentially means that it consists of several autonomous services working together by exposing their APIs over a network.
+A centralized location to store and view security data would benefit PureCloud’s security team.

-Given the need for a unifying system, Interactive Intelligence asked our senior design team to create a contextual security dashboard that can display security data for the PureCloud platform from back-end modules.
+Given the need for a unifying system, Interactive Intelligence asked our senior design team to create a contextual security dashboard that can display security data for the PureCloud platform collected from back-end modules.
 This dashboard has the ability to display security data as well as the ability to filter out the less important data so that security teams may focus on the more pressing security concerns.
 This security dashboard is, most importantly, usable for all microservices created in the PureCloud platform.
 Since Interactive Intelligence is constantly creating new microservices, the goal is to seamlessly integrate them into the dashboard to allow visible notifications in a quick and usable manner.
-Our initial goal is to create a centralized location to access all types of reports and view notifications for each one.
+Our goal was to create a centralized location to access all types of reports and view notifications for each one.
 The system filters and sorts data that has been retrieved through a RESTful API.

-So far, our team has created a single page dashboard that displays the security data for one module.
+Our team has created a single page dashboard that displays the security data for one module.
 We also completed a black box testing suite to ensure that our system complies with the functional requirements.
 Additionally, we created unit tests for our RESTful API using Django.

 Project Description